TencentYoutuResearch/PersonRetrieval-IVT/README.md

 ### Trained Models
 We provide our trained models at [Baidu Pan](https://pan.baidu.com/s/1lfZoVp9Uxu3Viw3j2nHoAw)[bpvu].

+### Text-based re-ID Datasets
+You can obtain the datasets from corresponding authors.
+We provide our processed json files at [Baidu Pan](https://pan.baidu.com/s/1c1iisU9h-r0Jw15NV7e5Ug)[xktc].

 ## Citations
 If you find our work helpful, please cite using this BibTeX:
 ```bibtex